canvas-ai/canvas-server/src/managers/dotfile/README.md

 ### dot command/subcommand interface

-Dotfiles are synced to ~/.canvas/dotfiles/<workspace_id>/<resource> using nodejs git and users workspace access tokens, server-side they are stored in the workspace dir under a "dotfiles" folder and exportable/importable.
+Dotfiles are synced to ~/.canvas/user.name@remote.id/<workspace.name>/dotfiles

+We may have
+- corpuser1@canvas.acmeorg/work/dotfiles/ssh
+- corpuser2@canvas.acmeorg/work/dotfiles/ssh

+Switching between these 2 dotfiles would then just require
+$ canvas dot activate corpuser1@canvas.acmeorg:work/ssh
+or as we are also exporting a "dot" wrapper
+$ dot activate corpuser2@canvas.acmeorg:work/ssh

 $ dot list
 $ dot init <user@remote/workspace or workspace/path>